 Show up rested and focused

 Take off an entire day – seriously.
-A photo shoot (especially with multiple outfits and locations) is going to take at least a few hours and you’re going to be exhausted by the end.
+A photo shoot (especially with multiple outfits and locations) is going to take at least a few hours and you’re going to be exhausted by the end (plus you may have to travel to the photographer).
 I was in hair and makeup for almost three hours and the shoot itself lasted another few hours.
-I slept well that night!

 I have clients that think a shoot is always going to take an hour tops.
 But you have to plan for clothing changes, moving locations, lighting adjustments – and breaks!
 The more positions and changes you want, the longer it’s going to take.

-Come with ideas, but allow for creative freedom
+Show up with your own ideas, but give the photographer creative freedom

-I knew I had a few looks I wanted to get down (I thought I really wanted hard and edgy) – and Christa humored me by replicating a few of the postures I really loved… but she also insisted on posing me a few other ways.
-And guess what – the photos I loved the best were the ones she inspired.
+I knew I had a few looks I wanted to get down (I thought I really wanted hard and edgy) – and Christa humored me by replicating a few of the postures I really loved – but she also insisted on posing me a few other ways.
+And guess what – the photos I loved the best were the ones she created.

 The dark and edgy concept I liked translated into some of my favorite looks – Christa was able to capture some amazing shots on the darker backgrounds.
 A bonus of working with Christa?
 She’s worked with tons of women (and various body shapes) so she’s able to shoot the most flattering positions.
 I’m so inspired with the new imagery and I can’t wait to use it in my new work!